 “So much more than just reading your essays,” says Priya.

+Curious about college counseling?
 Looking for a first-hand account of what it’s like to work with our Empowerly community, from a real student?
-To make sure you know the facts, we interviewed an Empowerly student, Priya K.,* about her experience.
+To get the facts, we interviewed Empowerly student Priya K.* about her experience.
+We asked about the whole process from start to finish.
+Read on for the interview.

 Empowerly Team: How did you first find out about Empowerly?

-Priya K.: “My mom was searching for a college admission counselor to help me with my college applications when she heard about this company by word-of-mouth from some of her friends, so we searched it online.”
+Priya K.: “My mom was searching for a college admission counselor to help me with my college applications.
+She heard about this company by word-of-mouth from some of her friends, so we searched it online.”

 ET: Why did you decide to sign up for Empowerly?